 The Preferred Applicant Track for Medicine offers VCU Honors College premedical students an opportunity to apply to the Honors College Guaranteed Admission Program for Medicine at the end of your sophomore year at VCU.
-Upon successful completion of the Guaranteed Admission Program (link to requirements page), students will be eligible to enter the School of Medicine without further competition.
+Upon successful completion of the Guaranteed Admission Program, students will be eligible to enter the School of Medicine without further competition.

 All premedical students entering VCU as freshmen are eligible for the Preferred Applicant Track.
 Students who are not admitted to the Honors College prior to entering VCU must meet the requirements for admission to the Honors College and be accepted prior to the end of the second year of undergraduate studies.

 Although we are certainly delighted to have strong premedical students transfer to VCU to complete their premedical training, the Preferred Applicant Track for Medicine is open only to students who enter VCU as freshmen.
 Transfer students are not eligible.

 An application for admission to the Honors College Guaranteed Admission Program (Medicine) will be available during the spring semester of your sophomore year.
 This application, along with two letters of recommendation, one of which must be from a practicing physician, must be submitted to the Honors College by the deadline date.